Ma5ker/easy2use/README.md

-# EasyInstall
+# easy2use
-Maintain some scripts to make the fucking installations easier.
+Some scripts to make something easy to use, make life meaningful.

 - [rex install](./rex_install.sh)
   - install [rex](https://github.com/angr/rex.git) and its dependent libs in a shell script